 According to Dr. Hogan, the idea is not to reinvent the wheel with new processes.
 Rather, by approaching these four leverage points in a different way using customer value as a metric, better information can be gleaned from these activities.
 This enables better and faster decision-making at each gate of development, and a profitable product launch becomes more of a reality than a wish.

-To get more of Dr. Hogan’s insights from the webinar, watch the on-demand video below.
+Click here to get more of Dr. Hogan’s insights from the webinar by watching the on-demand video and downloading the slides.